learn-co-students/swift-unit-conversions-ios-0615/README.md

   * 212 degrees Fahrenheit and
   * 100 degrees Celsius.

-The means that there is a 32 degree (Fahrenheit) offset between the systems, and ratio of 180 degrees Fahrenheit to 100 degrees Celcius—this ratio reduces to the fraction 9/5.

 #### `fahrenheitFromCelsius(_:)`

-Write a function named `fahrenheitFromCelsius(_:)` which converts an argument in degrees Celsius to a result in degrees Fahrenheit.
+Write a function named `fahrenheitFromCelsius(_:)` which converts a `Double` argument in degrees Celsius to a `Double` result in degrees Fahrenheit.

 #### `celsiusFromFahrenheit(_:)`

-Write another function named `celsiusFromFahrenheit(_:)` which converts an argument in degrees Fahrenheit to a result in degrees Celsius.
+Write another function named `celsiusFromFahrenheit(_:)` which converts a `Double` argument in degrees Fahrenheit to a `Double` result in degrees Celsius.

+**Hint:** *The means that there is a 32 degree (Fahrenheit) offset between the systems, and ratio of 180 degrees Fahrenheit to 100 degrees Celsius—this ratio reduces to the fraction 9/5.*

 ### II.
 Circles